4 Ways To Use Visuals During A Presentation

 - Leave White Space – Most people who receive a handout will use it to write notes from the presentation they are watching.
 So when creating your handout, be sure to leave space for your audience to write takeaway ideas.

 - Don’t Print Your Slides – If your entire presentation is written on your handout, no one will need to listen to you.
 So make sure your handout isn’t a copy of what you will be presenting.
 This is true even if you are giving a virtual video presentation.
-In our LinkedIn Learning E-Course, Presentation, and Public Speaking Tips, you will learn how to present using visuals via video.

 - Stand Alone Handout – One thing to consider is giving a handout that is completely stand-alone.
 In other words, it stands on its own and doesn’t need any other explanation.
 This is the most useful for handing out after your presentation.
 Generally, these types of handouts include contact information or resources for additional information.
 This can be helpful to your audience if your presentation isn’t recorded.